icmx/jonesy/README.md

 ### Automatic Feed Updates

 Jonesy is unable to update local feeds automatically.
 You have to do that manually or set up a recurrent job by at, Cron, systemd or other suitable for your system.
-That job should just execute jonesy fetch mode from time to time in a way you like it.
+That job should just execute `jonesy fetch` from time to time in a way you like it.

 If you don't like to set up scheduler or your system have no any, there is a backup plan: one should access to special URL that will signal Jonesy to update its feeds: